Lakshmivinaykrishnan/Stock-Price-Analysis---RNN-Gradient-Boosting/README.md

 - Generated predictions for the next 90 days based on the trained model
 - Plotted actual vs predicted values for test data, alongside forecasted values

-##  Model Results & Evaluation
-After training the LSTM model on engineered features, the evaluation metrics on the test set were: MAE of 0.63, RMSE of 0.84, and MAPE of 2.02%.